hyperledger-labs/fabric-ansible-collection/docs/source/tasks/addadmincert.rst

 A organization in Hyperledger Fabric has one or more administrators that are able to perform administrative actions such as installing a smart contract onto a peer, or editing channel configuration.

-When NodeOU support is enabled for an organization (the default in IBM Blockchain Platform), any enrolled identity with a type of ``admin`` is automatically recognized as an administrator for that organization.
+When NodeOU support is enabled for an organization , any enrolled identity with a type of ``admin`` is automatically recognized as an administrator for that organization.
 If that enrolled identity expires, or is revoked, then you can just enroll a new identity and that new identity will also be automatically recognized as an administrator for that organization.

 However, if NodeOU support is disabled for an organization, then the definition of that organization must specify an explicit list of enrolled identities which will be recognized as administrators.
 If you need to enroll a new identity, then you must add that new identity to the list of administrators for the organization before it can be recognized as an administrator.

 The list of administrators for an organization is stored in multiple places:

-  * The organization's definition that is stored in the IBM Blockchain Platform console.
+  * The organization's definition that is stored in the console.
   * The organization's MSP that is stored in the ordering service system channel, as either an ordering service administrator or a member of the consortium.
   * The organization's MSP that is stored in all channels that the organization is a member of.
   * The peer or ordering service nodes file system.